-Perpetual Investments is one of Australia's most highly regarded investment managers, offering a broad range of investment, superannuation and retirement savings products.
-The business manages investments across a range of asset classes, including Australian and global equities, fixed income and multi asset strategies.
+Perpetual Investments is a highly regarded investment manager, with a strong heritage of managing retail and institutional client assets, offering a broad range of investment, superannuation and retirement savings products.
+The business manages investments across a range of asset classes, including Australian and global equities, ESG strategies including Trillium Asset Management (acquisition completed on 30 June 2020), cash and fixed income and multi asset strategies.
 It services a diverse range of client types, from large institutional investors through to smaller retail investors.